reshamas/fastai_deeplearn_part1/other/test2.md

 ## R^2
 - if you get an R^2 that is negative, it means your model is worse than predicting the mean
+- R^2 is not necessarily what you're trying to optimize